mingwei-yang/mingwei-yang/content/authors/admin/_index.md

 ---

 I am a senior undergraduate student in Computer Science at Turing Class, Peking University.
-During my undergraduate years, I am very honored to have closely worked with Prof. [Xiaotie Deng](https://cfcs.pku.edu.cn/english/people/faculty/xiaotiedeng/index.htm), Prof. [Shaofeng Jiang](https://shaofengjiang.cn/), Prof. [Alexandros Psomas](https://www.alexpsomas.com/) and Prof. [Thatchaphol Saranurak](https://sites.google.com/site/thsaranurak/).

 My research interests broadly lie in theoretical computer science, especially in algorithm design and analysis, and algorithmic game theory.
 Currently I am working on graph algorithms.

 My Chinese name is 杨明炜.
-I am crazy about [rock climbing](https://en.wikipedia.org/wiki/Rock_climbing), which is an individual sport that involves problem solving, strength and body control.
+I am crazy about [rock climbing](https://en.wikipedia.org/wiki/Rock_climbing) and I was the captain of the rocking climbing team in [Mountaineering Association of Peking University](https://zh.m.wikipedia.org/zh-hans/%E5%8C%97%E4%BA%AC%E5%A4%A7%E5%AD%A6%E5%B1%B1%E9%B9%B0%E7%A4%BE).